Manchester City F.C. in international football: First entries into European competition

+1970 Cup Winners' Cup final

+The final was held at a neutral venue, Prater Stadium in Vienna.
+The match took place in torrential rain, adversely affecting the attendance.
+The official figure was 7,968, though sources vary, with a number of figures between 7,968 and 15,000 reported.
+Of those, approximately 5,000 were Manchester City supporters.
+Owing to Soviet Bloc travel restrictions, only 300 supporters, relatives and officials were permitted to travel from communist Poland by its government.

-The draw for the semi-finals meant Manchester City played the away leg first in every round, this time in Germany, where Schalke 04 were the opposition.
-Manchester City lost the first leg by a single goal.
-Needing to win at Maine Road by at least two goals, Manchester City used a very attacking approach.
-It worked; City led 3–0 at half-time, and won the match 5–1.
-In the final, City faced Górnik Zabrze of Poland, who had progressed via a coin toss after three matches with AS Roma could not produce a winner in the other semi-final.
-Goalkeeper Hubert Kostka parried the ball, only for it to land at the feet of Neil Young for a simple finish.
-Shortly after City defender Mike Doyle sustained an ankle injury after colliding with Stefan Florenski.
-Manchester City played on with ten men for a period as Doyle received treatment from trainer Dave Ewing, but the defender was unable to continue.
+Manchester City started the match strongly, particularly Francis Lee; The Guardian correspondent wrote "Lee, indefatigable and nigh irresistible continually embarrassed the Górnik defence in the early stages".
+Lee had the first chance of the match, a close range shot which was saved by goalkeeper Hubert Kostka.
+Manchester City took the lead in the 12th minute.
+Lee cut in from the left wing, escaping a tackle from Alfred Olek, and struck a fierce shot.
+Kostka parried the ball, only for it to land at the feet of Neil Young for a simple finish.
+Shortly after, City defender Mike Doyle sustained an ankle injury after colliding with Stefan Florenski.
+The Blues played on with ten men for a period as Doyle received treatment from trainer Dave Ewing, but the defender was unable to continue.
 Substitute Ian Bowyer replaced him.
 The change prompted an alteration in formation, in which Colin Bell switched to a deeper position.
 Shortly before half-time, Young won the ball after loose play from Florenski, which put him clear on goal.
-As Young moved into the penalty area Kostka rushed out of his goal and upended him, leaving the referee no option but to give a penalty.
+As Young moved into the penalty area, Kostka rushed out of his goal and upended him, leaving the referee no option but to give a penalty.
 Lee struck the spot-kick with power into the centre of the goal.
 Kostka's legs made contact with the ball, but the force of the shot carried it into the net to make it 2–0.James, The Big Book of City, p.
 41. Górnik got a goal back midway through the second half, but there were no more goals and the match finished 2–1.

-After the match City manager Joe Mercer said "the heavy rain in the second half ruined the game" and that he was "quite happy with the performance of our team, although the technical level was rather low in the second half".
-Górnik manager Michał Matyas blamed his side's poor start, saying the "first goal came too early for us and we never recovered from this shock."
+After the match, City manager Joe Mercer said "the heavy rain in the second half ruined the game" and that he was "quite happy with the performance of our team, although the technical level was rather low in the second half".
+Górnik manager Michał Matyas blamed his side's poor start, saying the "first goal came too early for us and we never recovered from this shock".
 The trophy was Manchester City's fourth major honour in three seasons.
 It made them the third English club to win the Cup Winners' Cup, after Tottenham Hotspur and West Ham United.